CI/CD pipelines

 The recommended tool for editing CI/CD configuration is the pipeline editor.

-If you use VS Code to edit your GitLab CI/CD configuration, the GitLab Workflow VS Code extension helps you validate your configuration and view your pipeline status.
+If you use VS Code to edit your GitLab CI/CD configuration, the GitLab Workflow extension for VS Code helps you validate your configuration and view your pipeline status.

 Run a pipeline manually